Blitzkr1eg888/content-ops-starter/content/pages/About-us.md

         self:
           textAlign: center
     subtitle: about us
-    text: >
+    text: >+
-      Founded in **2019**, **ULTRILIFE** was born out of a simple but powerful
+      Founded in 2019, ULTRILIFE was born out of a simple but powerful idea: small businesses deserve cutting-edge tools that help them grow faster, operate smarter, and connect better with their customers.

-      idea: small businesses deserve cutting-edge tools that help them grow faster, operate smarter, and connect better with their customers.
+      Our mission is to optimise the user experience at every touchpoint, turning friction into flow and complexity into clarity.

     actions:
       - type: Button
         label: See open positions